NicoLiendro14/yogonet-ai-scraper/README.md

 - **Image**: Article image URL
 - **Link**: URL to the full article

-### 2. AI-Assisted Dynamic Scraping

-The scraper uses artificial intelligence to adapt to changes in website structure:
-- **Automatic selector detection**: Uses OpenAI API to analyze HTML and determine optimal CSS selectors
-- **Resilience to layout changes**: Adapts if the site changes its HTML structure, CSS classes, or element hierarchy
-- **Fallback mechanism**: Uses predefined selectors if AI analysis fails or is disabled
-- **Zero configuration**: Works out of the box with minimal setup

-How it works:
-1. The scraper loads the target webpage
-2. The HTML structure is sent to OpenAI's GPT model
-3. The AI analyzes the HTML and determines the most accurate CSS selectors
-4. These selectors are used to extract the content
-5. If any selector fails, the system logs the issue and uses fallbacks

-This approach allows the scraper to:
-- Adapt to website redesigns without code changes
-- Handle A/B testing variations on the target site
-- Work reliably across different sections of the website
-- Reduce maintenance overhead

-To enable/disable this feature, set the `AI_ENABLED` environment variable to `true` or `false`.

 ### 3. Data Processing with Pandas

 Post-processes the scraped data to calculate the following metrics: